sophos/factory-api-client/README.md

 This is the official Sophos Factory API client library for JavaScript.

-**Note:** This project is under active development, and the interface will change in the future.

 ## Usage

-Generate an API Token by logging into the platform and visiting the [API Tokens page](https://app.refactr.it/user/tokens).
+Generate an API Token by logging into Sophos Factory and visiting the [API Tokens page](https://app.refactr.it/user/tokens).

 The API client is [hosted on npm](https://www.npmjs.com/package/@refactr/api-client) and can be installed like any other npm package.
 For example, to list projects: